skiptirengu/anitomy-js/README.md

 });
 ```

-... would be translated to
+... would be parsed into

 ```json
 [